 3. Response Generation

-The LLM generates a response using its pre-trained information and the contextual data retrieved during the process, yielding more precise outcomes compared to standalone LLM implementations.
+The LLM generates a response using both its pre-trained information and the contextual data retrieved.
+This approach yields more accurate and relevant outcomes compared to standalone LLMs.

 Benefits of RAG for Enterprises